 For the horse enthusiast, or folks wanting to try it for the first time, enjoy guided horseback tours at the Carousel Horse Farm just down the road in our neighboring town of Casco.
 Enjoy beautiful views of the mountains and hills in the area.
 On a clear day, Mount Washington is a spectacular site.
 Also you are likely to spot fox, deer and turkeys along the way.
 On this tour you will experience open pastures and wooded trails.
 When done, you can warm up at the new, on-site Road Apple Cafe.
 Then make your way back to the living room fireplace and some hot chocolate at the Wolf Cove Inn to top off your winter wonderland adventure.

-3 – Snowshoeing – One of the most popular winter activities in Maine, snowshoeing is the perfect way to explore nature’s winter transformation of those favorite summer hiking and biking trails around our Maine B&B. Range Pond State Park, Bragdon Conservation Area are close by and easy.
+One of the most popular winter activities in Maine, snowshoeing is the perfect way to explore nature’s winter transformation of those favorite summer hiking and biking trails around our Maine B&B. Range Pond State Park, Bragdon Conservation Area are close by and easy.
 In addition, for more of a winter challenge, the Bri-Mar Trail on Rattlesnake Mountain offers scenic snowshoeing options ranging from beginner to advanced.
 All are within ten minutes of the Wolf Cove Inn.
 Or take a leisurely snowshoeing tour on frozen Tripp Lake right out our back door.
-You can also find a series of nice trails at Carter’s X-C Ski Center just down the road in Oxford (touring fee applies.)
-Whatever you choose, bring your own snowshoes, or head to Carter’s where they have a fine selection of rentals as well as snowshoes for purchase.
-All areas are dog friendly.
-Carter’s asks for advance notice and charges a small fee for dogs.
+You can also enjoy a winter tour of the Poland Spring Resort Golf Course as the groom the cart paths in the winter.
+Robert’s Farm Preserve in nearby Norway (the former snowshoe capital of the US) maintains groomed snowshoeing trails.
+They have a warming hut where you can borrow snowshoes for free.
 Pineland Farms also has an extensive network of trails.
 Rentals are available.

-4 – Cross Country Skiing – Cross country skiing has long been a favorite of outdoor enthusiasts.
+Cross country skiing has long been a favorite of outdoor enthusiasts.
 Great exercise, invigorating fresh air and beautiful scenery leave one with a sense of peace and well being.
 We are lucky to have a wonderful touring center just down the road in Oxford.
-Carter’s X-C Ski Center has an extensive groomed trail network less than ten minutes from the Wolf Cove Inn.
-Bring your own equipment, or rent there at Carter’s.
-Dog friendly, trail and rental fees apply.
+The Oxbow Beer Garden has an extensive groomed trail network less than ten minutes from the Wolf Cove Inn.
+Be sure to bring your own equipment.
+The aforementioned Robert’s Farm Preserve in Norway is also open to cross country skiing.
 You will find a larger network of trails a bit further away at Pineland Farms.
-You may rent gear there as well.
+You may rent gear there.